 Scholarship applications are only available to students during the application periods.
 Although Letters & Science has standard application periods, students are always welcome to check periodically for any other miscellaneous scholarship applications that may be open.

-The College of Letters & Science annual cycle for incoming freshmen students starts with the opening of the application on November 2, 2015 with a deadline of February 1, 2016 at midnight Central Time.
-Payments are issued in late August for the beginning of the Fall 2016 term.
+This year the College of Letters & Science annual cycle for incoming freshmen students starts with the opening of the application on November 1, 2016 with a deadline of February 1, 2017 at midnight Central Time.
+Payments are issued in late August for the beginning of the Fall 2017 term.
 Applicants are stongly encouraged to apply for scholarships prior to the admissions decision to ensure the timely submition of the scholarships application.
 No exceptions to late submissions are made.